seykot/worldatlas/README.md

 5. Ensuring correct package versions in `requirements.txt` for smooth user experience.

 ## How to Gain Insights from this App
+Check out the 2023 Data page and Historical Data page to find different socioeconomic insights, trends, and patterns such as the ones below:

 - **Birth Rates Trends:** View dynamic data visualizations on various birth-related data.
 - **Agriculture & Agronomic Sustainability:** Illustrating which countries prioritize their Agricultural Land and food production.